hapax/hapax.github.io/assets/sky.md

 If the air took on the dominant colour of the sun (thereby making it yellow), we would expect the sky to be bluey-green rather than azure blue.
-What is missing?
+What are we missing?

 #### Rayleigh scattering

-Air does not treat wavelengths equally.
+We are missing the fact that air is partial to scattering some kinds of light more than others.
 To see how molecules interact with different colours, we'll repeat a famous dimensional analysis due to Lord Rayleigh, aka [John William Strutt](https://en.wikipedia.org/wiki/John_William_Strutt,_3rd_Baron_Rayleigh).
 The wavelength of visible light is a few hundred nanometres, a thousand times larger than an air molecule.
-Thus, to a light wave, a molecule is a tiny, structureless, point.
+Thus, if an incoming light wave of amplitude $A_{\text{in}}$ excites an air molecule, all the different parts of the molecule should oscillate in phase.
-It does not interact with different parts of the molecule differently.
+These oscillations will coherently add together due to the phenomenon of superposition, and we expect the amplitude of the outgoing, reflected light $A_{\text{out}}$ to be proportional to the number of elementary oscillators.
-But its chances of colliding with the molecule are still proportional to the molecule's volume.
+This is pictured below left.

 <figure>
     <div style="text-align:center"><img src